xavierbox/Deep-Learning-Uncertainty/README.md

 # Methodology
 ![](/network.PNG)
 <p>Neural network used.
 Four independent 3D valid convolutions using a (2,2) kernel
 operated on stress and mechanical properties in 3D.
+The network was trained to find the transformation rules to tranform to/from 3D geo-spatial datasets collected at different resolutions.

-Stress was sampled from coarse cells and E,ν were sampled from the high-resolution model.
-The outputs of the convolutions were flattened and merged with  pressure and overburden load and passed to a stage of  fully connected layers (see paper)</p>
+The first stage involves independent convolutions in 3D that operate on variables at different lenght scales.
+The output of the convolutions were flattened and merged with  pressure and overburden load and passed to a stage of  fully connected layers (see paper)</p>

 # Results
 ![](/FrontPage2.png)